javaxiaozhazha/minesweeper/README.md

 ------------
 >- cd into the project folder

->- mkvirtualenv develop
+>- mkvirtualenv minesweeper

->- pip install -r requirements.txt
+>- python setup.py install

->- [Warning] You may need to deactivate current virtualenv and load it again to make all dependencies work
+>- workon minesweeper

+>- [Warning] Reload the virtualenv if some dependencies are not working(sometimes 'waitress' not working)

 >- pserve development.ini